Introduction

 Finally set up the Audio tab as follows.
 I’ve changed the sample rate from 44.1 to 48(khz).

 Now you’re ready to save your file in the new format.
-At the bottom of the screen, Browse to the desired save location,
+At the bottom of the screen in the Save As box, Browse to the

-set a name, and then hit Start Encode.
+desired save location, set a name, and then, at the top, hit green Start Encode button.

 Hopefully, the resulting file will stay in sync in your video editor.